stain/ro-crate-paper/manuscript.md

 This use case takes advantage of several RO-Crate features and principles.
 Firstly, the transcribed metadata are now independent of the PARADISEC platform and can be archived, preserved and processed in its own right, using Schema.org vocabularies augmented with PARADISEC-specific terms.
 The lightweight infrastructure with RO-Crate as the holder of itemised metadata in regular files (organised using OCFL[@ocfl_2020], with checksums for integrity checking and versioning) also gives flexibility for future developments and maintenance; for example, potentially using Linked Data software such as a graph database, queried using SPARQL triple patterns across RO-Crates, or a “last resort” fallback to the generic RO-Crate HTML preview [@ro-crate-html-js], which can be hosted as static files by any web server, in line with the approach taken by the Endings Project[^3].

-[^3]: The [Endings Project](https://endings.uvic.ca/) is a five-year project funded by the Social Sciences and Humanities Research Council (SSHRC) that is creating tools, principles, policies and recommendations for digital scholarship practitioners to create accessible, stable, long-lasting resources in the humanities.
+[^3]: The Endings Project \url{https://endings.uvic.ca/} is a five-year project funded by the Social Sciences and Humanities Research Council (SSHRC) that is creating tools, principles, policies and recommendations for digital scholarship practitioners to create accessible, stable, long-lasting resources in the humanities.

 ## Machine-actionable Data Management Plans

 Machine-actionable Data Management Plans (maDMPs) have been proposed as an improvement to automate FAIR data management tasks in research [@doi:10.1371/journal.pcbi.1006750], e.g. by using PIDs and controlled vocabularies to describe what happens to data over the research life cycle [@doi:10.1007/978-3-030-45442-5_15].
 The Research Data Alliance's _DMP Common Standard_ for maDMPs [@doi:10.15497/rda00039] is one such formalisation for expressing maDMPs, which can be expressed as Linked Data using the DMP Common Standard Ontology [@doi:10.4126/frl01-006423289], a specialisation of the W3C Data Catalog Vocabulary (DCAT) [@dcat2].
 RDA maDMPs are usually expressed using regular JSON, conforming to the DMP JSON Schema.

 A mapping has been produced between Research Object Crates and Machine-actionable Data Management Plans [@doi:10.4126/frl01-006423291], implemented by the RO-Crate {RDA maDMP Mapper [@doi:10.5281/zenodo.3922136].
-A similar mapping has been implemented by RO-Crate\_2\_ma-DMP [@doi:10.5281/zenodo.3903463].
+A similar mapping has been implemented by `RO-Crate_2_ma-DMP` [@doi:10.5281/zenodo.3903463].
 In both cases, a maDMP can be converted to a RO-Crate, or vice versa.
 In [@doi:10.4126/frl01-006423291] this functionality caters for two use cases:

 1. Start a skeleton data management plan based on an existing RO-Crate dataset, e.g. from an RO-Crate from WorkflowHub.
 2. Instantiate an RO-Crate based on a data management plan.